A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Entropy dissipation for diffusion processes

-We introduce now the notation $U'_-$ and $U''(dy)$ for respectively the left-hand derivative of the restriction of the convex function $U:[0,\infty)\to \R$ to $(0,+\infty)$ and the non-negative measure on $(0,+\infty)$ equal to the second order distribution derivative of this restriction.
+We now introduce the notations $U'_-$ and $U''(dy)$ for the left-hand derivative of the restriction of the convex function $U:[0,\infty)\to \R$ to $(0,+\infty)$ and the non-negative measure on $(0,+\infty)$ equal to the second order distribution derivative of this restriction.

 We are ready to state the main result of this section:

 \begin{thm} (Stochastic $U$-Entropy dissipation) Let $Q_0$ and $P_0$ be probability measures on $\R^d$ such that

 and assume that $H1)$ , $H2)_Q$, $H3)_Q$ and $H3)_P$ hold.
 Suppose moreover that $\Q^T$ is an extremal solution to the martingale problem $(MP)_Q$.